GA-repos/hw-submission/README.md

 4. Now you are ready to make changes to your repo!
 When you are finished you can run your commands to `add` and `commit` as you normally would.

-5. To push up to your forked repo, you use the command `git push origin <name-of-your-branch>`.
+5. To push up to your forked repo, you use the command `git push origin master`.
 We are pushing the work that we completed on the other branch up to the remote branch on Github Enterprise.

+### Creating the Pull Request

 6. Now navigate to the original repository that your forked from.